youtube/cobalt/README.md

     do not require re-layout.
 This decouples rendering from Layout and JavaScript, allowing for smooth, consistent animations on platforms with a variety of capabilities.
-  * **Net/Media** - These are Chromium's Net and Media engines.
+  * **Net / Media** - These are Chromium's Network and Media engines.
 We are using them directly, as they don't cause any particular problems with the extra constraints listed above.
-  * **Base** - This is chromium's "base" library, which contains a wide variety of useful things used throughout Cobalt, Net, and Media.
-Cobalt uses a combination of Standard C++ containers and Base as the foundation libary for all of its code.
+  * **Base** - This is Chromium's "Base" library, which contains a wide variety of useful things used throughout Cobalt, Net, and Media.
+Cobalt uses a combination of standard C++ containers (e.g. vector, string) and Base as the foundation library for all of its code.
   * **Other Third-party Libraries** - Most of these are venerable, straight-C, open-source libraries that are commonly included in other open-source software.
 Mostly format decoders and parsers (e.g. libpng, libxml2, zlib).
+We fork these from Chromium, as we want them to be the most battle-tested versions of these libraries.
   * **Starboard/Glimp/ANGLE** - **Starboard** is the Cobalt porting
     interface.
 One major difference between Cobalt and Chromium is that we have created a hard straight-C porting layer, and ported ALL of the compiled